If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Pokémon Yellow Unused Title Screen tiles.png

-The localized title screen features a grand total of four unused tiles.
-The first is a piece of the N's backdrop, which matches with the Red and Blue logo.
-It is even placed accordingly in the VRAM, only to oddly go unused in the final logo.
-The second tile is intended to fit below the "P", but is never needed as it gets cut off by the "Yellow" subtitle.
-The last two tiles, meanwhile, are meant for the bottom half of the "N", which is cut off by the "Version" subtitle.
-Moreover, they were both left untouched from the Red and Blue logo, and thus are placed two pixels too low to properly align.
+The localized title screen feature four unused tiles.
+The first is the backdrop behind the N, which matches with the Red and Blue logo.
+It is even loaded in VRAM, leaving its absence strange.
+The second tile is intended to fit below the "P", but is never needed, as it is cut off by the "Yellow" subtitle.
+The last two tiles are meant for the bottom half of the "N", that is also cut off by the "Version" subtitle.
+As they are leftovers untouched from the Red and Blue logo, they are misaligned, placed two pixels too low.

 Original Mockup